2. Numeric vectors#

 breeds the cumulative maximum.

-The \(i\)-th element in the output vector will consist of the sum/product/min/max of the first \(i\) inputs:
+The \(i\)-th element in the output vector will consist of the sum/product/min/max of the first \(i\) inputs.
+For example:

 cumsum(1:8)